ofrohn/d3-celestial/readme.md

 Interactive, adaptable celestial map done with the [D3.js](http://d3js.org/) visualization library.
 So, GeoJSON for sky stuff.
 Which surprisingly nobody has done yet, it seems.

-Features display of stars and deep sky objects up to selectable magnitude limit up to 6, or choose different GeoJSON data source.
+Features display of stars and deep sky objects up to selectable magnitude limit up to 6, or choose different GeoJSON data source for higher magnitudes.
 Also shows constellations with names, lines and/or boundaries, the Milky Way band and graticules.
-Alternate coordinate spaces e.g. galactic or supergalactic will also be possible, but not yet.
+Alternate coordinate spaces e.g. ecliptc, galactic or supergalactic are also possible.
 Full support for zoom and rotation with mouse or gestures.

-Since it uses D3, needs a modern browser with svg support, so any recent flavor of Chrome/Firefox/Safari/Opera and IE 9 and above should suffice.
+Since it uses D3, it needs a modern browser with svg support, so any recent flavor of Chrome/Firefox/Safari/Opera and IE 9 and above should suffice.
 Check out the demo at &lt;insert link here> or download the tarball `celestial.tar.gz` containing everything for local usage, which works with Firefox; Chrome needs to be started with command line parameter  `--allow-file-access-from-files` to load local json files.
 Or use a local web server environment.

 ### Usage